pixelprei/btrfs-clicker/README.md

 This is yet another small set of scripts for _creating and pruning BTRFS snapshots_.
 I use it on my immutable Linux operating system (ATOMIC Fedora).
 It can be run by ordinary users, as long as they are allowed `sudo btrfs`.
 It does not require access to any files outside of `$HOME`.

 The scripts maintain sets of hourly, daily, weekly and monthly snapshots.
-The scripts are idempotent, meaning that thet can be called any number of times without causing uninteded effects.
+The scripts are _idempotent_, meaning that thet can be called any number of times without causing uninteded effects.

 # Usage
 `btrfs-click` creates a new set of snapshots: